Bayesian Spillover Graphs for Dynamic Networks: Discussion

 \section{Discussion}

 BSG is a novel framework for modeling temporal interactions and identifying important nodes within a dynamic system based on a single realized multivariate time series.
 BSG combines interpretable forecast error based network measures with uncertainty quantification via sampling from posterior graph distribution, and demonstrates robust performance across various graph specifications and error dependency structures.
 The hyperparameter $h$ allows for custom learning of both short and long-term temporal relationships, including indirect spillovers, which are better suited for understanding how real-world systems evolve over time.
-Careful choice of $h$ can help model equilibrium state of systems and optimize proper ranking of sink and source nodes.
-Future work can extend BSG framework for Bayesian networks with time-varying coefficients or latent state-space representations.
+Careful choice of horizon $h$ can help model equilibrium state of systems and optimize proper ranking of sink and source nodes.

+A key application of BSG could be for analyzing spillover impact in response to new regulations and economic policies.
+For example, consider when a significant event occurs in a particular city, e.g., a new tax policy is passed or a local manufacturer is shut-down and off-shored.
+Prior works have utilized impulse response functions to analyze policy interventions \citep{sims1980, ericsson1998exogeneity, lutkepohl2005new}; we propose leveraging BSG to examine and quantify both positive and negative externalities (spillover effects) in terms of employment statistics, traffic congestion, local rent, wages, etc., for neighboring cities or counties.
+Inference via BSG can be for both short-term and long-term impact based on forecast horizon, and used to inform both the public and policymakers.

+Another potential BSG application is in time series analysis of fMRI data in healthcare and medicine \citep{penny2005bayesian}; for example, we can examine individual brain fMRI time series where each component are atlas based regions of interest, i.e. aggregated behavior from sets of voxels, which represent smaller unit regions in the brain.
+The time series could measure brain activity in response to some stimuli or treatment, and a BSG can illustrate cumulative effect of temporal interactions between different brain regions over time.
+The novel BSG network measures (influence score, vulnerability score) can also pinpoint critical components of brain connectivity, analogous to sink or source nodes.

+Future work can dive deep into applying BSG for some of these datasets aforementioned, as well as extending the BSG framework for Bayesian networks with time-varying coefficients \citep{kowal2019dynamic} or latent state-space representations.